artainmo/general-programming/languages/rust/README.md

 ```
 Notice that a workspace has only one 'Cargo.lock' file at the top level, rather than having a 'Cargo.lock' in each crate’s directory.
 This ensures that all crates are using the same version of all dependencies, making them compatible.

+The `cargo install` command allows you to install and use binary crates locally.
+Note that you can only install packages that have binary targets.
+A binary target is the runnable program that is created if the crate has a 'src/main.rs' file or another file specified as a binary, as opposed to a library target that isn’t runnable on its own but is suitable for including within other programs.
+All those installed binaries are stored in the root's 'bin' folder.
+For example rust's implementation of the 'grep' command is called 'ripgrep' and can be installed via cargo like this `cargo install ripgrep`.
+After you can use the installed command by calling `cargo ripgrep`.

 ## Resources
 [The Rust Programming Language](https://doc.rust-lang.org/book/title-page.html)